kingrishabdugar/Green-Leaf-Gourmet/README.md

 <p align="center">
 <img width="500" src="ReadMe files/Welcome_Green-Leaf-Gourmet.png">

-*Using this application, one can select a menu or items within its quantity/number.
-Furthermore, They can also calculate the total cost of their customer.
-Similarly, the café management system also can generate a bill/receipt.*
+*A full-stack Restaurant Management Window application with features to store and view information about users, add, remove & view items in a menu and efficiently manage orders.
+While ordering, users can select menu items with their quantity/number.
+Furthermore, They can calculate the total cost and generate a bill/receipt for the customer.
+With Administrator privileges one gets access to more features viz verifying and approving users, managing categories & products listed etc*

 </p>

 ## Features